Contact Lens Care

 Due to the BS/EN (166:2002 and 167:2002) British standards for impact resistance, a laboratory can only make the lenses so thin.

 Lenses to correct myopia (short-sightedness) are concave lenses which are thinnest in the middle at the optical centre with a bigger edge thickness.
 Convex lenses feature a lens which is thinner at the edges but have more centre thickness.
 These are used to correct hyperopia (long-sightedness).

 Polycarbonate and Trivex lenses for myopia are high-impact resistant and can afford to have a centre thickness of just 1.0mm.
 Other lenses for myopia must be thicker at the centre to pass the BS/EN 166/167 standards for impact resistance.

 The thickness of your lenses will depend on the size and shape of your optical frames.
 A small and well-centred frame will allow you to have a thinner and lighter lens.
 This is crucial for higher prescriptions.

 Aspheric lenses made of a high index material and worn in a small/roundish frame are the thinnest option of lenses available.

 The lenses you choose will also influence your choice of frames.
-For example, if you have a high prescription which requires thick lenses concave lenses, you may decide against rimless frames or metal frames for aesthetic reasons.
+For example, if you have a high prescription which requires thick concave lenses, you may decide against rimless frames or metal frames for aesthetic reasons.
 It’s best to opt for plastic/acetate frames if you have a high prescription as these hide the thickness of the lenses more.

 Treatments for optical lenses

 There are many lens treatments available which can optimise the comfort, durability and appearance of your lenses.
 The following eyeglass lens coatings are highly recommended:

-Lightweight glasses lenses are more prone to scratching and abrasions than glass lenses and require a scratch-resistant coating.
+Lightweight plastic lenses are more prone to scratching and abrasions than glass lenses and require a scratch-resistant coating.

-Anti-reflective coating (AR or MAR coating) improves contrast and clarity of spectacle lenses by getting rid of reflections.
+An anti-reflective coating (AR or MAR coating) improves contrast and clarity by almost eliminating reflections.
 This makes them perfect for night driving and using computer screens.
-They will also make your lenses less visible.
+They will also make your lenses less visible and therefore more cosmetically appealing.

 Exposure to ultra-violet radiation from the sun has been linked to many eye-related problems including cataracts and macular degeneration.
 It is therefore important to protect your eyes from the sun with a UV-blocking treatment on your lenses.